Modern Slavery Statement

 No. KPI How KPI will be measured

-2 All departments to review its policies and procedures, updating where necessary, providing copies to the Legal Department in order to maintain the central record.
+3 All departments to review its policies and procedures, updating where necessary, providing copies to the Legal Department or another repository in order to maintain the central record.
+Review conducted and changes implemented if required.

 10. Publication